EnduranceCode/JavaCourseraDuke/README.md

 #### Seven Steps for Solving Programming Problems

 The support code for the video *Seven Steps in Action: Translating to Code* is stored in the branch [course1/week1/seven-steps](https://github.com/EnduranceCode/JavaCourseraDuke/tree/course1/week1/seven-steps).

+The code written for the exercise *Calculating the Perimeter of a Shape* is stored in the branch  [course1/week1/calculating-perimeter](https://github.com/EnduranceCode/JavaCourseraDuke/tree/course1/week1/calculating-perimeter).